When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 Real healing is not returning to who you were before the wound.
 That person is gone, and trying to retrieve her will only frustrate you.

 And you will grieve.
 Even when the change is entirely positive, there is grief.
 Grief for the years spent surviving instead of living.
-Grief for the relationships that couldn’t come with you and grief for the familiar pain because it was yours.
+Grief for the relationships that couldn’t come with you.
+And grief for the familiar pain, because it was yours.

 Identity crisis is part of every healing journey